Yossi-xD/LabC7_I2C_Accel.X/README.md

 - When the alarm triggers, the screen flashes red and LEDs blink.
 - **Dismiss** by shaking the device, flipping it face-down, or pressing **S2**.
 - The alarm **auto-stops after 20 seconds** if not dismissed manually.
-- Any of these dismissal methods fully disables the alarm.
+- Any dismissal method fully disables the alarm.
 Use **Set Alarm** again to re-enable it.
+- You can also disable the alarm manually using **Alarm Off** in the menu.